August 9, 2021

 Look at the big picture.

-Nearly 98 percent of Americans adults hospitalized now for COVID-19 are unvaccinated.
+Nearly 98% of Americans adults hospitalized now for COVID-19 are unvaccinated.
 The same holds true with children, Dr. Chang says.
 “The overwhelming majority of the pediatric patients being hospitalized so far have been unvaccinated.”

 No Child has died from getting the vaccine.